Ise-Ishola/Union-Bank-Loan-Database-Design/README.md

 ## Outcome
 This project demonstrates foundational SQL and database design skills, including schema creation, table relationships, and data integrity enforcement for a banking use case.

+## Stakeholder Feedback
+Stakeholders noted that the database design created a reliable structure for storing and managing borrower and loan information.
+The normalized schema and clearly defined table relationships improved data consistency and made it easier to maintain accurate financial records.
+The structure also supports scalable querying for reporting and analytical use cases.